rnelsonchem/PyChem_website/quick/quick.rst

 There.
 That wasn't so bad, was it?
 If this seems like something you'd like to learn, then keep reading.

-*BONUS*: Looking at this plot, what are the approximate average bond distance for a manganese oxygen single bond?
-And a double bond?
+*BONUS*: Looking at this plot, approximate the average bond distances for manganese oxygen single and double bonds?

 Publication Quality Plot
 ------------------------

-With some modifications, our simple plot can be made publication ready as shown below.
+With some modifications, our simple plot can be made publication-ready as shown below.

 .. plot:: ./quick/MnO_pub.py